poloz-lab/PADIVAR-Hardware/README.md

 ## Setup

 In order to work, PADIVAR is separated in two parts:

 * a server (referred here as '*PADIVAR server*') , running either Debian or Mageia (other distributions untested)
-* a TCP client (any simple TCP client supporting LF works)
+* a TCP client (any simple TCP client like telnet for example)

 ```
 PADIVAR Architecture: